jayeshtechextensor/jayeshtechextensor/README.md

 # Hello guys, I'm Jayesh Purohit

-I am a web developer with industry experience building websites and web applications.
+I'm a web developer with industry experience building websites and web applications.

 I specialize in PHP (E-commerce, CRM) and have professional experience working with HTML5, CSS, Bootstrap, Jquery, Ajax, VueJs, NodeJs, Phonegap (Hybrid Application) also have knowledge of Photoshop